DexterHuang/CyberCodeOnline/UpdateNote.md

 0.1815

 -   Updated leaderboard UI, making it clear which boards are game-play based which are contribution-based.
 -   Optimized leaderboard loading for all boards, allowing us to show 32 players per board instead of 16 previously for all boards
+-   The top tier Backpack `Autonomous Storage Unit` has been changed to untradable, this is to prevent inflation in the backpack market. ensuring backpacks and related materials stays valuable for traders and other players.

 0.1814